 The fact is that you will get grabbed if you get in enough encounters, and most encounters involve the attacker grabbing the intended victim.

 At the end of the day, prevention is always the best choice, rather than face the actual situation.

-If you see or suspect that a possible situation is developing, the best thing is to walk away – avoid the situation entirely as much as possible.
+If you see or suspect that a possible situation is developing, the best thing is to walk away – avoid the situation entirely, and escape if you can.
 You’re not Superman, don’t do anything that might injure yourself and/or others.